3 Critical Digital Wellness Habits for College Freshmen

 Solutions:

-Learning to use Do Not Disturb or Sleep setting on phone
+Start getting into the habit of using Do Not Disturb or Sleep Mode setting on phone at night

-Buying either an ‘unplug box’ or Bagby to store the phone overnight while it charges
+Buy either an ‘unplug box’ or Bagby to store the phone overnight while it charges - just adding a little distance (or ‘friction’ )makes a difference!

 Issue: Tech Distraction, Procrastination and Academics